evercast/pixelweave-chromascale/README.md

 ## Dependencies

 - [CMake 3.24](https://cmake.org/download/) or later.
 CMake 4 is not currently supported.
-- A recent [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
-Include the VMA and GLM headers (not required if using vcpkg for dependencies -- see below).
+- A recent [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) (tested with 1.4.328.1).
+Include the VMA and GLM headers.
 Be sure to set the `VULKAN_SDK` environment variable to point to the SDK path.
 - Windows: Visual Studio 2022 and C++ tools
 - macOS: Xcode
 - Linux: GCC (Clang may also work) and Ninja or Make